spirali/nelsie/docs/README.md

 ## History

 Nelsie is a complete rewrite of the previous project [Elsie](https://github.com/spirali/elsie).
 Nelsie solves the biggest problems of Elsie: Dependency on Inkscape as a rendering engine (This makes Elsie difficult to install on some systems; performance issues and problems when Inkscape changes its programming API).
-This is solved by a own rendering engine (based on [resvg](https://github.com/RazrFalcon/resvg)) included in the Nelsie package.
-Nelsie also offers many API improvements, namely the introduction of InSteps and the Flexbox layout engine.
+This is solved by a own rendering engine included in the Nelsie package.
+Nelsie also offers many API improvements, namely the introduction of `StepVal`s and the Flexbox layout engine.